 If you are visiting from out-of-town or feel you have a special need, please call and speak to Katrina BEFORE attending the class.
 We don't have time to negotiate special requests in the few minutes preceeding a class.

-What is Tribal Style Belly Dance?
+What is American Tribal Style Belly Dance?
 (Extended Description)

 American Tribal Style Belly Dance (ATS) is a modern style of dance created by FatChanceBellyDance director, Carolena Nericcio.